sarrme/Machine-Learning/README.md

 <h2>Some machine learning algorithms</h2>
-<p>This folder contains somme basic machine learning algorithms, the first one is about the treatment of data and clustering, the second tackles some well known
-supervised learning algorithms, the third is about detection of fraud and spam messages.</p>
+<p>This folder contains some machine and deep learning projects done during school studies in Lyon 1 University ranging from anomaly detection to chatbot.</p>